BigQuery Connector¶

 The first run of the import will begin on the next lapse of the CRON expression.

-Configuring granular permissions for BigQuery¶
+Configure granular permissions

 If you need to configure more granular permissions for BigQuery, you can always grant access at dataset or individual object level.

-The first step is creating a new role in your IAM & Admin Console in GCP, and assigning the resourcemanager.projects.get
+The first step is creating a new role in your IAM & Admin Console in GCP, and assigning the resourcemanager.projects.get permission.

-After that, you can grant permissions to specific datasets to the Service Account, by clicking on Sharing > Permissions.
+After that, you can grant permissions to specific datasets to the Service Account by clicking on Sharing > Permissions:

-Then ADD PRINCIPAL
+Then ADD PRINCIPAL:

 And finally paste the principal name copied earlier into the New principals box.
-Next, in the Role box, find and select the role BigQuery Data Viewer
+Next, in the Role box, find and select the role BigQuery Data Viewer:

-Schema Evolution¶
+Schema evolution

 The BigQuery Connector supports backwards compatible changes made in the source table.
 This means that, if you add a new column in BigQuery, the next sync job will automatically add it to the Tinybird Data Source.